Karl Max, Prince Lichnowsky: Career

-The 1914 Crisis
+July Crisis

 During the July Crisis of 1914, Lichnowsky was the only German diplomat who raised objections to Germany's efforts to provoke an Austro-Serbian war, arguing that Britain would intervene in a continental war.
 On 25 July, he implored the German government to accept an offer of British mediation in the Austro-Serbian dispute.
 On 27 July, he followed with a cable arguing that Germany could not win a continental war.
 This cable was not shown to Kaiser Wilhelm II.
 A cable on 28 July relayed an offer from King George V to hold a conference of European ambassadors to avoid general war.
 A final cable on 29 July to the German Foreign Office stated simply "if war breaks out it will be the greatest catastrophe the world has ever seen."
 These warnings went unheeded, and by the time the final cable reached Berlin, Austrian troops were already bombarding Belgrade.

 On Britain's declaration of war on 4 August 1914, Lichnowsky returned to Germany.
 So highly was he thought of, a British military guard of honour saluted his departure – a rare privilege in the circumstances.